starandtina/frontend-interview-questions/README.md

 * What's the different between undefined and null?
 It's better to say something about why we need undefined if we have had null.
 * What is AJAX?
 What the work flow for AJAX?
 How to implement CROS?
 What's the difference synchronous and asynchronous for JavaScript?
 * Say something about JavaScript Encapsulation.
-* Say something about JavaScript Inheritance(Classical Versus Modern Inheritance)
+* Say something about JavaScript Inheritance(Classical Versus Modern Inheritance).
 * What is Closure?
 * When and why you need to use `this` keyword?
 * How to handle cookie using JavaScript?